-I have presented parts of this project at conferences and workshops in Mexico and the United States.
+I have presented parts of this project at numerous conferences and workshops in Mexico and the United States.
 To hear me share some of my findings and make some links to the present, please watch this interview I did for C-SPAN 3’s American History TV in January 2017.

-I did archival work in Mexico City, Washington, DC, California, Texas, and New York.
+For this project, I did archival work in Mexico City, Washington, DC, California, Texas, and New York.
 I have also conducted oral histories with Mexicans who studied in the United States between the 1940s and 1980s.